 - a.
 Whether the allotments (including any balance allotment) are of sufficient size and dimension to provide for any existing land use or a permitted land use such as might reasonably be expected to establish on a site, and provision of access, storage space and service connections. - b.
-Whether the dimensions and orientation of the allotments will ensure the capture of solar gain appropriate to the subsequent land uses. - c.
+Whether the dimensions and orientation of the allotments will ensure the capture of solar gain appropriate to the subsequent land uses.

+- c.
 Whether any corner allotments have an appropriate corner rounding. - d.
-The relationship of the proposed allotments within the site and their compatibility with the pattern of the adjoining subdivision and land use activities.

-e.
-The degree to which natural topography, drainage and other features of the natural environment, or sites of cultural significance to Ngāi Tahu, existing built features of significance, determine site boundaries where that is practicable.

-f.
-Whether fire safety requirements are met in relation to the conversion of existing residential units into multiple residential units.
+The relationship of the proposed allotments within the site and their compatibility with the pattern of the adjoining subdivision and land use activities. - e.
+The degree to which natural topography, drainage and other features of the natural environment, or sites of cultural significance to Ngāi Tahu, existing built features of significance, determine site boundaries where that is practicable. - f.
+Whether fire safety requirements are met in relation to the conversion of existing residential units into multiple residential units. - g.
+Where the subdivision is located in the Residential Central City Zone, and does not meet the minimum site density requirement in Rule 14.13.3.11, whether it is demonstrated that a net density of 50 households per hectare can be achieved through other mechanisms, or the site has qualities that mean the density requirements cannot be met.